allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

     your test library right now. **If you haven’t read it I highly recommend you to take a look at [this article](https://www.piotrstaniow.pl/goodbye-enzyme) by Piotr Staniów** (it takes about 10 minutes to read).

 The main reasons for me to think about slowly rewriting my tests and switch to another library from this article are:
-- one developer maintaining the entire package,
+- one developer maintaining the entire Enzyme package,
 - not keeping up with React changes.

-I think these are big blockers in using this tool.
+If you ask me, these are big blockers in using this tool.

 ## Case study of rewriting